Does My Child Need Speech Therapy?

 Early Intervention with Speech Therapy

 There are many causes of speech and language delays.
-The good news is the sooner the speech delay or language problem is discovered and diagnosed, the sooner speech therapy can start.
-Children enrolled in therapy before they are 5 years old typically have better outcomes.
+The good news is the sooner the child’s speech developmental delay or language problem is discovered and diagnosed, the sooner speech therapy can start.
+Children enrolled in speech language therapy before they are 5 years old typically have better outcomes.

 Article by: Holly Lookabaugh